Checkmk/ansible-collection-checkmk.general/roles/server/README.md

         update_conflict_resolution: abort
         state: started
         admin_pw: mypw
+        omd_auto_restart: 'false'
         omd_config:
           - var: AUTOSTART
             value: on

-A dictionary of sites, their version, admin password and state.
+A dictionary of sites, containing the desired version, admin password and state.
+There are also advanced settings, which will be outlined below.
 Valid values for `state` are:
 - `started`
 - `stopped`